British Columbia Motor Vehicle Accident Claims Practice Manual

 Matthew Hinton — ICBC—Senior Counsel (Accident Benefits and Fraud), Vancouver

-J. Derek James — QA Law, Vancouver
+J. Derek James — Pacific Law Group, Vancouver

 Anthony Leoni — Rice Harbut Elliott LLP, Vancouver